 Sweden is one of the few European countries which do not have a national minimum wage.
 Minimum remuneration is usually negotiated within each industry and fixed in collective bargaining agreements.

 Employers are obligated to provide 14 days of sick pay to their employees upon presentation of a medical certificate – except for the first day of sickness.
-According to Swedish labour law, sick pay should be equal to 80% of the employee’s normal wages.
+According to Swedish labor law, sick pay should be equal to 80% of the employee’s normal wages during the first week of sickness-related absence from work.
+The second week is paid at full wages.
 Starting from the 15th day of sick leave, sickness benefits are paid by the Swedish Social Insurance Agency.

 There are no legal provisions regarding a 13th salary.

-Employees and employers in Sweden are subject to the following tax and social security contribution rates (as of 2022):
+Employees and employers in Sweden are subject to the following tax and social security contribution rates (last review February 2023):

 Every employee in Sweden is entitled to at least 25 days of paid annual leave, including during their first year of employment where paid leave may be granted in advance – however, this is subject to the employer’s consent.
 It is compulsory to allow employees to take at least four of their five weeks of annual leave during the period from June to August.